islahh/jsnad-certification-prep/5_asynchronous-control-flow.md

   console.log(contents.toString());
 };

-// Parallel Execution (it runs concurrently in the background on the libuv thread pool.
+// "Parallel Execution" (it runs concurrently in the background on the libuv thread pool.
 // It looks parallel because these tasks run independently, and the order of completion is unpredictable.
 // In this case, the smallest file is likely to return first.) readFile(bigFile, print);